Dogs go free on a touring pitch for the weeks commencing 5th May 2018 and 29th September 2018.

 Surfing in Newquay…

 Surfing in Newquay has been going on for decades, but its popularity has escalated to an international sport!
-Surfing is what makes Newquay special and learning to surf is now one of the most popular activities on holiday!
+It is surfing that makes Newquay special and learning to surf is now one of the most popular activities while on holiday in Newquay.
 Newquay is home to some of the UK’s biggest Surf Festival and probably the biggest and best is ‘Boardmasters‘, which takes place in August.

 Enjoy a day in Newquay…

 Enjoy a traditional Cornish pasty from one of the local bakeries, or stop for a delicious Cornish cream tea at one of the many cafes.
 Our favourite pasties are produced right next door to Hendra at Trevilley Farm Shop!
 Newquay has excellent restaurants too; you will find everything from Thai, Indian, Chinese, Greek, Portuguese and Italian, to fresh fish restaurants and fish & chip takeaways, plus places to eat sushi and oysters or steak and chips!
 Newquay is also home to one of Jamie Oliver’s ‘Fifteen’ restaurants at Watergate Bay and Rick Stein’s Fish & Chips at Fistral.

 All of Newquay’s beaches boast acres of soft golden sand and superb Atlantic Ocean waves.
 With all-day lifeguard patrols throughout the season on every main beach, you can be sure of a safe and happy holiday in Newquay:

 Fistral Beach – Newquay’s world famous surfing beach.
 Hard sand for sandcastles and rock pools.
 Parking, good choice of food outlets, good toilets.
 You can book Surfing and bodyboarding lessons here

 Little Fistral – Small beach with a steep slope and rocks.
 Parking.

 Harbour Beach – A small beach at low tide in this working harbour where you can watch the fishermen bring back the catch.
 Very limited parking, steep sloped road access, food, good toilets.

 Towan Beach – Right in the centre of town.
 Beach huts, very limited parking, food.
 Sloped access road.
 Location of the Blue Reef Aquarium.

 Great Western Beach – Surfing, caves and rock pools.
 Good toilets.